cphartman/super-awakening/README.md

 ## Acknowledgements

-Thanks to all the developers who contributed to [LADX Dissasembly](https://github.com/zladx/LADX-Disassembly/) and [SGB Bios Dissasembly](https://github.com/ISSOtm/sgb-bios).
+Thanks to all the developers who contributed to the [LADX Dissasembly](https://github.com/zladx/LADX-Disassembly/) and the [SGB Bios Dissasembly](https://github.com/ISSOtm/sgb-bios).
 This romhack is only possible because of their work.